splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-cluster-receiver.rst

 .. meta::
       :description: The Kubernetes cluster receiver allows the Splunk Distribution of OpenTelemetry Collector to collect cluster metrics from Kubernetes through its monitoring API.

 The Kubernetes cluster receiver collects cluster metrics using the Kubernetes API server.
 You can use a single instance of this receiver to monitor an entire Kubernetes cluster.
 The supported pipeline type is ``metrics``.
 To filter in or out other Kubernetes elements, such as containers, pods, nodes, namespaces, or clusters, use the Filter processor instead.
-Learn more at :ref:`filter-processor-kubernetes`.
+Learn more at :ref:`filter-processor`.
 See :ref:`otel-data-processing` for more information on pipelines.

 Kubernetes version 1.21 and higher is compatible with the Kubernetes navigator.
 Using lower versions of Kubernetes is not supported for this receiver and might result in the navigator not displaying all clusters.